-- > Ensure there is enough space to avoid collisions. - > Set up enough pairs of markers to allow free movement. - > Players must be aware of others moving around in the same playing space. - > Use balls appropriate for ability level.
+- > Ensure there is enough space between groups and games. - > Players wait behind the line and only retrieve balls once all balls have been thrown. - > Use balls appropriate for ability level.

 L-o-n-g Pass

 Players work cooperatively to pass as far as they can to each other.